akuker/adbuino/QuokkADB.md

  1. 3 blinks

 ## Known Bugs
- - Pressing buttons that change the LEDs on the keyboard (Caps lock, num lock, scroll lock) stops changing the LEDs after many LED toggles.
-The keyboard functions normally and functions like caps lock still work but its LED status no longer changes.
+ - Repeatedly pressing buttons that toggle LED states, such as caps lock, num lock, and scroll lock results in the LEDs no longer changing state, after many LED toggles.
+The keyboard functions normally and functions like caps lock still works, but the LED status indicators no longer change.
- - Some USB hubs do not seem to work
+ - Some USB hubs do not seem to work.

 ## Compiling
 Prereqs: arm cross compiling tools